Anxiety and hope: Black Lives Matter protests bring myriad emotions

 “I’m definitely feeling the pressure right now,” said Anthony Morgan II, the leader of The 3, a group that’s held several nonviolent protests in Greensboro recently.
 “When (George Floyd was killed), I cried for two weeks straight.”

-And COVID-19, which is taking a heavy toll on the minority community, weighs heavily on him as well.
+And COVID-19, which has taken a heavy toll on the minority community, weighs heavily on him as well.

 “My little brother right now is in the hospital with this (coronavirus),” Morgan, 27, said in an interview June 25.
 “He just called me; his fever is 104.